Speaking the Truth with Transparency, Humor and Love

 As the years have passed, I have received many letters of thanks and many letters pleading for comfort and hope.
 For each one, I respond with a letter, a love letter, and I realize that God knew the ministry that this book would become long before the book was ever written.

-Are you hanging in there?
-At some undistinguished point in the last six years, I have gone from surviving the day to actively searching out its blessings and looking for ways to be a blessing myself.
+Hanging in there?
+At some undistinguished point in the last six years, I went from surviving the day to actively searching out its blessings and striving to be a blessing to others.

 If you or someone you know has had a miscarriage quite recently, I can tell you from experience that the grief is survivable.